thehunmonkgroup/lwe-config/profiles/default/templates/voicemail-analysis.md

 # OUTPUT FORMAT

-Complete the XML template below, providing your reasoning for choosing the sentiments, categories, urgency, caller_type, and language.
+Complete the XML template below, providing your reasoning for choosing the sentiments, categories, urgency, caller-type, and language.
 Inside the <reasoning> tag, briefly explain your choices based on the content of the voicemail transcription and the apartment community context.
 Your reasoning should mention specific details from the voicemail that support your selections.

 <analysis>
-<reasoning>YOUR REASONING FOR ALL DATA POINTS (SENTIMENTS, CATEGORIES, URGENCY, CALLER_TYPE, LANGUAGE).
+<reasoning>YOUR REASONING FOR ALL DATA POINTS (SENTIMENTS, CATEGORIES, URGENCY, CALLER TYPE, LANGUAGE).
 PROVIDE SPECIFIC DETAILS FROM THE VOICEMAIL THAT SUPPORT YOUR CHOICES.</reasoning>
 <sentiments>COMMA-SEPARATED LIST OF SENTIMENTS</sentiments>
 <categories>COMMA-SEPARATED LIST OF CATEGORIES</categories>
 <urgency>URGENCY VALUE</urgency>
-<caller_type>CALLER_TYPE VALUE</caller_type>
+<caller-type>CALLER TYPE VALUE</caller-type>
 <language>LANGUAGE VALUE</language>
 </analysis>